Key takeaways

 4. Visit a community health clinic

-Consider visiting a community health clinic if you’re having trouble paying for generic or brand-name Synthroid.
-Some clinics can provide low-cost or free medical care, including prescription drugs, to eligible patients.
-If you’re uncertain, contact your city or county’s health department.
-They can direct you to community health clinics, medical programs, and even low-cost health insurance resources.
+Community health clinics can be a helpful resource for patients who are having trouble affording generic or brand-name Synthroid.
+Some clinics provide low-cost or free medical care, including prescription drugs, to eligible patients.
+Contact your city or county health department for help locating community health clinics, medical programs, and low-cost health insurance resources in your area.

 - Hypothyroidism, StatPearls